 - Lemon bitters: this adds a bright citrus flavor to the cocktail.
 There is hardly a substitute for this, so I’ll provide a recipe link below to make one if you can’t find one.

-- Aquafaba: this is the juice from canned chickpeas.
+- Aquafaba: a.k.a, chickpea juice, is the juice from canned chickpeas.
 Use one egg white as a substitute if you don’t have one.

 See the recipe card for quantities.